 We’re pleased to be supporting L&Q with the Build London Partnership – an innovative programme run by the leading housing association and the Greater London Authority, whereby L&Q partners with smaller housing associations (HAs) to acquire and develop small sites on their behalf.

-There are some large, exciting developments happening across London, and these smaller developments are bringing about crucial additional sites to address the London housing crisis.
+Some large, exciting developments are happening across London, and these smaller developments are bringing about crucial additional sites to address the London housing crisis.

 The programme means that smaller HAs can benefit from L&Q’s expertise and economies of scale, and L&Q carries most of the development risk.
 After completion, the HA can acquire the site at cost price from L&Q.